MPBDS2022/Data-Science/clean/README.md

 ## **Methods**

-These Google slides (LINK) will step you through the various steps in preparing a challenging dataset for statistical analysis and use in machine learning (shown on a separate page LINK HERE.
+These Google slides ([LINK to slides PDF](clean/JUST_clean_data_project.pdf)) will step you through the various steps in preparing a challenging dataset for statistical analysis and use in machine learning (shown on a separate project LINK HERE.